frankpablo/smith-site/docs/teaching/csc110/csc110home.md

 Just as you can do a google search for code online, it is trivial for us to do the same.
 If you feel pressured about an assignment, please come see me instead of cheating.

+### Use of generative artificial intelligent (AI) and AI assistants in this class:

+It is likely true that every problem and question in this course is solvable via ChatGPT or GitHub Copilot.
+This was true before these AI assistants came on the scene.
+Possible solutions to most problems in this type of course were used to train Copilot and were already available on the internet to those who know how to use a search engine.
+I could make a moral or ethical argument to you about how it is dishonest to use these tools in this class.
+Instead, I argue that the purpose of me teaching this class is to train you to think through programming problems.
+This skill will prove valuable in future CS courses and for your future no matter your career aspirations.
+Students who go on to further CS education without internalizing basic programming constructs and foundational CS principle significantly struggle with intermediate CS concepts.
+Therefore, **you are explicitly forbidden from using generative AI in this course**.
+Use of generative AI in this course constitutes a violation of Smith's Honor Code.

 ## Academic and Mental Health Resources